-(B) The director of developmental disabilities shall collaborate with the director of job and family services and consult with the executive director of the Ohio center for autism and low incidence and university-based programs that specialize in services for individuals with developmental disabilities when establishing programs under this section.
+(B) The director of developmental disabilities shall collaborate with the medicaid director and consult with the executive director of the Ohio center for autism and low incidence and university-based programs that specialize in services for individuals with developmental disabilities when establishing programs under this section.

 Amended by 131st General Assembly File No. TBD, HB 158, §1, eff.
 10/12/2016.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.